mouyse/LC_Bank_App/README.md

 Experienced in setting up startup technology environment using an Open Source Stack.

 Reading and learning new things(technology, languages and so on) is something what I'm always excited about.
 When I'm not working, I would be either cycling, reading or taking the road less travelled.
 In my spare time, I prefer searching for travel deals or planning the next trip passionately and wondering what to eat for lunch/dinner.

+## Security Vulnerabilities

+If you discover a security vulnerability within Laravel, please send an e-mail to Jay Shah via [jayy.shah16@gmail.com](mailto:jayy.shah16@gmail.com).
+All security vulnerabilities will be promptly addressed.